 2021 Update: Smart Sweets has released a new red twist product and you can watch our review here.
 The product does contain corn, and we’re not 100% sure of the equipment status yet as they’ve changed their labeling.

 If you’re new to gluten free, please avoid the urge to go to the grocery store and purchase anything labeled gluten free.
 First, learn about the different certifications and definitions.
 Then, learn how sensitive you are.
 If you can have foods made on shared equipment with wheat, then congrats!
 You’ll have loads of options.
-For others, you will have to call Every.
+For others, you will have to call/email Every.
 Single.
 Company.

 For additional help with a gluten free diet, read this in-depth article How To Go Gluten Free: What to do When You’re Newly Diagnosed.
-You can also follow one of our favourite bloggers on Instagram, @glutenfreewithcoral.
+You can also follow one of my favourite bloggers on Instagram, @glutenfreewithcoral.